 Terms of Award

-- A Start-Up grant will be awarded for a period of 24 months and the home institutions are required to supplement this award by $15,000 for the last six months, funds that the investigator would not have received otherwise.
+- A Start-Up grant will be awarded for a period of 24 months and the home institutions are required to supplement this award by $15,000 in the second year of the grant, funds that the investigator would not have received otherwise.

 - An applicant for a Start-Up grant may not simultaneously submit another grant application to the BSF, or currently hold another grant from the BSF.